- Reenacting the Passion of Our Lord

-- Matthew, Mark, Luke, and John all inform us that the Last Supper and the Crucifixion took place on Preparation Day.
-(Remember, for them the day begins at sunset.)
+Matthew, Mark, Luke, and John all inform us that the Last Supper and the Crucifixion both took place on Preparation Day.

 Ancient Christian writers confirm this reconstruction.
-In The Apostolic Constitutions, Book V, Section III, it says that the Last Supper occurred on the fifth day of the week (Thursday), that Jesus was crucified on the next day (Friday), and rose on the first day (Sunday), and it explicitly states that this constitutes three days and three nights.
+In The Apostolic Constitutions, Book V, Section III, it says that the Last Supper occurred on the fifth day of the week (Thursday), that Jesus was crucified on after sunrise on the same day (Friday), and rose on the first day (Sunday)—and it explicitly states that this constitutes three days and three nights.
 The Apostolic Constitutions uses Roman-style midnight-to-midnight days, so this squares with the New Testament’s use of sundown-to-sundown days.
 It also says that Jesus gave the apostles a commandment to pass on to us, to fast on Wednesdays and Fridays; the first to commemorate His betrayal, the second to commemorate His passion on the cross.

 When you count days you get a different answer than when you subtract dates.
 If you go to a three-day seminar that begins on Friday, you expect it to end on Sunday, because Friday, Saturday, and Sunday are three days.
 However, if you subtract the date of Friday from the date of Sunday, the answer is two elapsed days.
 The ancients counted days instead of calculating elapsed time—in fact, Jesus Himself counted days this way in Luke 13:31-32.
 This is why the tradition is universal that Jesus spent three days in the tomb when He was buried on Friday and rose from the dead on Sunday.
 All intervals in the Jewish and Christian calendars are calculated the same way, which is why Pentecost falls on a Sunday and not on a Monday.

 You can read more about the three days and three nights that Jesus spent in the grave.